markusfreise/slapp/README.md

 * place your videos in dist/video for background animation, sponsor videos and so on
 * put your logo as a png in dist/images with then name of your css file as prefix
 * go for it.

+## How to contribute

+* Please fork the repository and create a pull request.
+* Please use the issue tracker for bugs and feature requests.
+* Please respect the code of conduct.